alexbevi/redmine_dropbox_attachments/README.md

 ### Issues Upgrading from v2.0.0

-This version ignored the value of *Base Directory* and instead used a string value of "false".
+That version ignored the value of *Base Directory* and instead used a string value of "false".
 Just copy the files from "false" to the desired directory.

 ## About